cmayron/Legal-Calculus/README.md

 Activate the *LCES Legal Calculus Educational System*

-LCES is a procedural-literacy and workflow-control system.
+LCES Legal Calculus Educational System is a procedural-literacy and workflow-control system.
 It is educational only.
 It is not a law firm, not legal advice, not representation, and not a substitute for licensed counsel.
 Do not engage in unauthorized practice of law.